tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 HMAC = hash(k2 | hash(k1|message))
 HMAC is used for data integrity and authenticity of messages.

-	3. DNS
+#### DNS
 	a.
 How does dns works
 	b.
-Cname
+Cname – canonical name ex: example.com, www.example.com
 	c.
-A and AAAA record
+A and AAAA record – A and AAAA are type of address record map.
+Host to an IP address.
+A is ipv4 and AAAA is for ipv6.
 	d.
-PTR record
+PTR record – reverse of an A record.
 	e.
 DNS SOA record
 	f.
-When does DNS uses TCP and UDP
+DNS use TCP for zone transfer, UDP for name queries.
 	g.
 How to do a DNS zone transfer

 	4. Linux command:
 		a.
 Show logged in user
 		b.
 Change password